Isa2008/imageboard/README.md

 ## Posting comment

-By clicking on an image it opens in bigger as an overlay and user's can write comments.
+By clicking on an image it opens in bigger as an overlay and users can write comments.

 ![Alt Text](comments.gif)